About the team

 Dave has worked in the industry for over 10 years at companies such as EA, THQ, and KingsIsle Entertainment.
 Projects include the Madden franchise, Superman Returns, Frontlines: Fuel of War, Homefront, Wizard101 and Pirate101.

 Mark Halash has a life-long passion for gaming.
 As the rise of PC and console games brought his video arcade management career to a close, Mark returned to the real world.
 There he studied social sciences, earning a B.A. from Northern Michigan University.
 But the siren’s call of gaming was strong!
 A chance opportunity lead to a support position at Verant Interactive on the game EverQuest.
 It wasn't long before he moved into design.
-Seventeen years later, he is now credited on more than a dozen titles and expansions for EverQuest, Star Wars Galaxies and most recently DC Universe Online where he served as lead combat designer through release and lead systems designer post-release.
+Two decades later, he is now credited on more than a dozen titles and expansions for EverQuest, Star Wars Galaxies and most recently DC Universe Online where he served as lead combat designer through release and lead systems designer post-release.
 He holds two patents, one for his "Dynamic Reverse Engineering" system and another as co-inventor of the "Build-a-Buff" system.

 Hailing from the exotic lands of central Kansas, Aaron joined the ArtCraft team as a 3D artist upon graduation from grad school.
 Inspired from a young age by the productions of game and movie studios such as Nintendo and Disney, Aaron committed himself to becoming an artist and pursuing opportunities that allowed for the design and creation of new worlds, characters, and stories for games.
 Since joining the ArtCraft team, Aaron has spent his time creating art for the world of Crowfall and absorbing all the knowledge he can from the experienced team around him.
 When not creating art, you can find Aaron eating good burritos, drinking fine beer, working out, or playing some video games.